Confit of Duck

 Bring it up to simmering point, cover and transfer to the preheated oven for 2½ hours.
 To check the meat is tender, use a small skewer, which should find little resistance when pushed into the duck legs.

 Now cool for about an hour, then remove the legs from the fat and put them back into the (washed and dried) plastic container.
-Strain the cooled fat over the legs then, when completely cold, cover and store in the fridge ready for New Year’s Eve.
+Strain the cooled fat over the legs then, when completely cold, cover and store in the fridge until you need them.

 Return to Homepage